When should a team pick Windsurf instead of Copilot?

 Alternatives guide

-The best Windsurf alternative depends on the hesitation: Cursor for another premium agentic editor, GitHub Copilot for governed lower-cost coverage, Replit for app-building and deployment, and ChatGPT for broader mixed-role AI.
+The best Windsurf alternative depends on the hesitation: Cursor for another premium agentic editor, GitHub Copilot for governed lower-cost coverage, Replit for app-building and deployment, and ChatGPT for mixed-role AI.

 Changes